JLuizRF/Mammal-Population-Density/README.md

 # Mammal-Population-Density
-This project will analyze the mammal population density in four different U.S. national parks to understand which park would be the best choice to observe mammals.
+This project will analyze the mammal population density in four different U.S. National Parks to understand which park would be the best choice to observe mammals.

 ## Introduction